plone/training/mastering_plone/restapi.rst

 Make sure you add some talks to the talks folder and then start exploring the API.
 We recommend using `Postman <http://www.getpostman.com>`_ or a similar tool, but you can also use `requests <https://pypi.python.org/pypi/requests>`_ in a Python virtual env.
-:py:mod:`plone.restapi` uses 'content negotiation' to determine whether a client wants a REST API response - if you set the ``Accept`` HTTP header to ``application/json``, Plone will provide responses in JSON format.
+:mod:`plone.restapi` uses 'content negotiation' to determine whether a client wants a REST API response - if you set the ``Accept`` HTTP header to ``application/json``, Plone will provide responses in JSON format.
 Some requests you could try:

 .. code::